fiberplane/docs/docs/templates.md

   fp.notebook

-# Calls a method that adds a title for the notebook passing a harcoded string
+# Calls a method that adds a title for the notebook passing a hardcoded string
 # and the parameter concatenated.

   .new('Incident Response for: ' + incidentName)